background

 The term “stabilization” refers to the time at which the underlying property of a development project or strategic acquisition is considered complete.

-The cap rate formula does not include mortgage payments or interest because on the logic that mortgage costs and interest expense are classified as financing costs (and thus, not part of a property’s core operations).
+The cap rate formula does not include mortgage payments or interest because of the logic that mortgage costs and interest expense charges are classified as financing costs (and, thus, not part of a property’s core operations).

 Cap Rate Example